 What is scandium?

 Scandium is a chemical element or transition metal of Group 3 of the periodic table with atomic number 21 and symbol Sc.
-It has only one common oxidation number or state +3 due to the presence of three valence electrons.
-Scandium is a silvery-white, moderately soft metal that usually occurs with the lanthanides due to the lack of the characteristics of transition metals.
-The chemistry of scandium resembles the metal aluminum.
-Therefore, Russian chemist Dmitry Ivanovich Mendeleyev named it ekaboron.
+The common oxidation number or state of scandium is +3 due to the presence of three valence electrons.

 Where is scandium found?